top of page

 UserFlowRV.png

 In the new design created in Figma, the chat feature is seamlessly integrated into the Logility platform, serving as a centralized hub for accessing the full suite of Logility products.
+The new design integrates the design system and establishes reusable patterns.
 LEA can be launched via an easily accessible icon.
-The home screen is designed with product categories, suggested questions and prompts, a chat window with the capability to tag specific products, and icons to minimize, maximize, or open in a new window.
+The home screen features product categories, suggested questions and prompts, a chat window that allows tagging specific products, and icons to minimize, maximize, or open in a new window.
 Additionally, a slide-out sidebar provides access to chat history.
-The home screen boasts a clean, modern, and user-friendly interface that adheres to accessibility guidelines.
+The home screen boasts a clean, simple, and user-friendly interface that adheres to accessibility guidelines.

 ScreenPurpleArrowsRV.png